jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 Its role in the architecture is to:

-* read the available digital and analog signals
+* Read the available digital and analog signals
-* organize them into a consistent internal structure
+* Organize them into a consistent internal structure
-* expose the selected values for external communication
+* Expose the selected values for external communication
-* serve as the industrial interface between the process and the telemetry chain
+* Serve as the industrial interface between the process and the telemetry chain

 A CM 1241 communication module extends the PLC with RS-422/485 communication capability, enabling the serial communication link used in the project.